Building A Website From Scratch?

 So, you’ve decided to create your very own website.
 Fantastic!
 You’re about to make your mark on the world, and set up your online presence.
-Whether you’re running a business or setting up a blog, there’s never been a better time to get online.
+Whether you’re running a moving business or setting up a blog, there’s never been a better time to get online.
 It’s quickly become a necessity for any new business, and you certainly don’t want to get left behind.
-But, have you found yourself staring at a blank screen, wondering where to start?
+But, you don’t want to use the popular website builders and find yourself staring at a blank screen, and wondering where to start?
 Don’t worry, we’ve all been there.
 Let us show you the way.
 Here are your starting options.

 WordPress is the world’s premier website builder.
 In fact, 25% of the entire Internet is built on WordPress.
 The best thing about this platform is its simplicity.
 You simply choose (or buy) a template design that you love.
 From there, you can tweak and amend until you’re happy with it.
 You’ll also need to buy yourself some web hosting (this is essentially ‘renting’ a corner of the Internet to build your site on).
 A popular option is WP Engine; you can see for yourself by looking at WP Engine reviews.

 Choosing the best WordPress hosting for your blog is an important decision to do because, the hosting service must be reliable, provide good loading time & must be up to date to current standards of the internet.
 There are tons of providers out there to choose from, but they all offer different packages and features so you should dip your toes in checking out which one suits your needs the most.

 Drupal is similar to WordPress, but typically used by more experienced and professional site builders.
 It gives you a good deal more power and options under the hood.
 You can do more with the code and the backend.
 However, it will feel overwhelming for some beginners.
 In the last six months, Drupal has installed a redesign which is now much more intuitive.
 It certainly competes with WordPress, and it’s a thorough option if you’re looking for maximum flexibility.